- by Antony Ramm, Information and Research, Central Library

 A reply was demanded of the German government by midnight of the 4th; none was received: Britain had entered the First World War.

 Another way of closely following contemporary reactions to these events is through the newspapers and journals of the time.
-As well as access to The Times Digital Archive (1785-1985), the Information and Research department also holds a vast archive of current affairs periodicals – such as The Spectator – stretching back into the 19th-century.
+As well as access to The Times Digital Archive (1785-1985), the Central Library also holds a vast archive of current affairs periodicals – such as The Spectator – stretching back into the 19th-century.
 The extracts below show how quickly press reporting in 1914 changed during the ‘July Crisis’, from singling out the Austro-Hungarians as the main protagonists in the conflict (July the 25th) to blaming Germany alone (8th of August).
 Clearly, this shift in emphasis reflected the outbreak of war between Britain and Germany.

 The Spectator, July the 25th

-Spectator, August 8th
+The Spectator, August 8th

 Of course, these developments did not take place in a vacuum; they were not triggered by the assassination of the Archduke alone, or even the German invasion of Belgium.
 In fact, British-German tensions had been steadily building since the middle of the 19th-century, as the latter sought to displace the former as Europe’s key power.
 An insight into this growing British concern can be seen in such contemporary texts as the imaginatively-titled Germany’s Swelled Head (Emil Reich) and the article ‘The German Peril’, which can be found in an issue of the Quarterly Review periodical from 1907.